ember-cli/ember-cli.github.io/_posts/2014-04-03-getting-started.md

 #### Node

-First, install the latest version of Node.
+First, install the latest LTS (long-term support) version of Node.

 Node is available for a variety of platforms at [nodejs.org](http://nodejs.org/).
 It is important that you _not_ install Node